nhejazi/conf_ACIC-medshift-2019/README.md

 **Abstract:**

-Mediation analysis in causal inference has traditionally focused on binary treatment regimes and deterministic interventions, as well as a decomposition of the average treatment effect in terms of direct and indirect effects.
-In this paper we present an analogous decomposition of the _population intervention effect_, defined through stochastic interventions.
-Population intervention effects provide a generalized framework in which a variety of interesting causal contrasts can be defined, including effects for continuous and categorical exposures.
-We show that identification of direct and indirect effects for the population intervention effect requires weaker assumptions than its average treatment effect counterpart.
-In particular, identification of direct effects is guaranteed in experiments that randomize the treatment and the mediator.
-Our proposal thus provides an alternative mediation analysis in situations where the cross-world counterfactual independencies required for traditional mediation analysis do not hold or are unverifiable.
-We discuss various estimators of the direct and indirect effects, including substitution, re-weighted, and efficient estimators based on flexible regression techniques.
-Our efficient estimator is asymptotically linear under a condition requiring
-$n^{1/4}$-consistency of certain regression functions.
-We perform a simulation study in which we assess the finite-sample properties of our proposed estimators.
-We present the results of an illustrative study where we assess the effect of participation in a sports team on BMI among children, using mediators such as exercise habits, daily consumption of snacks, and overweight status.
+Traditionally, the focus of mediation analysis in causal inference has centered on static treatment regimes and binary exposures, with classical theory introducing the natural direct and indirect effects through a decomposition of the average treatment effect.
+We present an analogous decomposition of the _population intervention effect_, defined through stochastic interventions on both the exposure and mediator nodes, constructing a generalized framework in which a variety of interesting causal contrasts can be defined, including effects accommodating both continuous and categorical exposures.
+Summarizing new identification results, we show that our direct and indirect effects require weaker assumptions than effects based on the classical average treatment effect counterpart, providing an alternative mediation analysis for setting wherein the cross-world counterfactual independencies required for traditional mediation analysis are unverifiable.
+Principally, we discuss the construction and evaluation of semiparametric-efficient estimators of the direct and indirect effects, comparing and contrasting the classical one-step (AIPW) estimator and a modern targeted minimum loss-based (TML) alternative under a setting in which data-adaptive, machine learning techniques are used in estimating relevant nuisance functions.
+We show these efficient estimators to be asymptotically linear under a condition requiring $n^{1/4}$-consistency of certain regression functions, and we present the results of a simulation study in which the finite-sample properties of these two estimators are evaluated; moreover, we introduce the medshift R package, using the new software tool to apply this methodology in an illustrative investigation of the effect of sports team participation on children's BMI, with mediators including exercise habits, daily consumption of snacks, and overweight status.
+Time permitting, we discuss extensions of this methodology to a formalism accommodating instrumental variables and corresponding stochastic mediation effects.

 ---